10 Ways to Add Japanese Style to Your Interior Design

 An authentic Japanese screen is usually made of fine translucent paper held inside a wooden frame.
 However, modern versions of these screens can be found online and are usually made of glass panels inside a wooden grid.

 Another key element of these screens is that, unlike doors, they do not block the natural light and views of nature.
-Replacing a large expanse of wall with a glass-panelled sliding door could be a great way to incorporate this style into your own home.
+Replacing a large expanse of wall with a glass-paneled sliding door could be a great way to incorporate this style into your own home.

 4) Elements of Wood and Bamboo in Japanese Interior Design